-New Zealand´s investor migration policies require an applicant´s investment to be beneficial for the country, eg by creating jobs for New Zealanders, adding capability networks, technology, or providing access to new markets.
-The country offers various programs and most of them are paths to permanent residence.
+The bottom line is that New Zealand's investor migration policies require an applicant's investment to be beneficial for our country, eg by creating jobs for New Zealanders, adding capability networks, technology, or providing access to new markets.

 - Prior to the election on 17 October the public discussion has noticeably shifted from preventing the infection with Covid-19 to revitalising the economy.

--New Zealand’s largest businesses call out for urgent action, to avoid that critical overseas staff will be lost and, as a result, both the economy and employment levels will suffer (Roger Partridge, The New Zealand Initiative, 03 September 2020 ).
+-New Zealand’s largest businesses call out for urgent action, to avoid that critical overseas staff will be lost and, as a result, both the economy and employment levels will suffer.

 Dr. Hallwass says: